aaronkollasch/photomanager/README.md

 ```

 ### Install ExifTool
-ExifTool is required to import,
+ExifTool is required to index,
 but not to collect or verify photos.
 ```shell
 # macOS